Feminism: Feminist psychology

 Feminism in psychology emerged as a critique of the dominant male outlook on psychological research where only male perspectives were studied with all male subjects.
-As women earned doctorates in psychology, females and their issues were introduced as legitimate topics of study.
+As women earned doctorates in psychology, women and their issues were introduced as legitimate topics of study.
 Feminist psychology emphasizes social context, lived experience, and qualitative analysis.
 Projects such as Psychology's Feminist Voices have emerged to catalogue the influence of feminist psychologists on the discipline.

 Culture

 Design

-There is a long history of feminist activity in design disciplines like industrial design, graphic design and fashion design.
+There is a long history of feminist activity in design disciplines like industrial design, graphic design, and fashion design.
 This work has explored topics like beauty, DIY, feminine approaches to design and community-based projects.
 Some iconic writing includes Cheryl Buckley's essays on design and patriarchy and Joan Rothschild's Design and Feminism: Re-Visioning Spaces, Places, and Everyday Things.
 More recently, Isabel Prochner's research explored how feminist perspectives can support positive change in industrial design, helping to identify systemic social problems and inequities in design and guiding socially sustainable and grassroots design solutions.

 Businesses

-Feminist activists have established a range of feminist businesses, including feminist bookstores, credit unions, presses, mail-order catalogs and restaurants.
+Feminist activists have established a range of feminist businesses, including feminist bookstores, credit unions, presses, mail-order catalogs, and restaurants.
 These businesses flourished as part of the second and third waves of feminism in the 1970s, 1980s, and 1990s.